XcooBee/xcoobee-js-sdk/README.md

     - result will contain progress and refId
 - status 400 if error

-### registerConsents(targets[, reference, filename, campaignId, config])
+### registerConsents([campaignId, filename, targets, reference, config])

 Register consents received outside of XcooBee

 options:
 ```
+campaignId  => optional: id of campaign to which consents must be assigned
+filename    => optional: pointer to the file which list of targets
 targets     => optional: list of users whose consents we need to register
-filename    => optional: pointer to the file which list of targets
 reference   => optional: user reference
-campaignId  => optional: id of campaign to which consents must be assigned
 config      => optional: the config object
 ```